Joshfairhead/Obsidian/Omnicient/Regen Foundation/Regen Governance Circle Index.md

 ## How
 - Structures and processes
-	- Three horizons to articulate the present terrain and our future destination (map)
+	- Three horizons to articulate our present terrain and future destination (map)
 	- Circles and roles to coordinate shared responsibilities (vehicle)
-	-
+	- Technique and praxis
 	-

 ## What